 Our Key Stage 4 pupils are provided with training to become wheelchair buddies and this provides them with a great sense of pride and responsibility as well as creating an inclusive and empathetic community.
-Year 11 students are promoted to Prefects and take on a wide range of jobs across school where appropriate.
-There are also two Senior Prefects/ Head Boy & Head Girl selected each year by students and staff in KS4.
-Year 11 students are provided with prefect passes to allow more freedom of movement across the campus.
-Our college students take on a wider role where appropriate, such as supporting school pupils at lunch time clubs.
+Year 11 pupils are promoted to Prefects and take on a wide range of jobs across school where appropriate.
+There are also two or three Senior Prefects/ Head Boy & Head Girl selected each year by pupils and staff in KS4.
+Year 11 pupils are provided with prefect passes to allow more freedom of movement across the campus.
+Our college pupils take on a wider role where appropriate, such as supporting school pupils at lunch time clubs.

 Parents hold two places on the Governing Body of the school.
-The Governing Body is regularly updated with information on all school partnerships with Social Care and Health.
+The Governing Body is regularly updated with information on all school partnerships including aspects of social care and health.
 In addition, attendance, safeguarding and out of school activities are also discussed.
-Regular Governor training is provided to keep everyone abreast of the latest educational trends and provision.
+Regular Governor training is provided to keep everyone abreast of the latest safeguarding, provision and educational trends.

 The school works very closely with all other partners and professionals from across all agencies linked to Special Educational Needs and Disabilities (SEND) and the wider community in order to support certain vulnerable groups or individuals.
-School has close links with the Police (early Action), East Lancashire Child and Adolescent Service (formerly known as CAMHS), the Transition team, Children and Adult Social Care and voluntary services (e.g. Victim Support, Pendle Domestic Violence Initiative)
+School has close links with the Police (Early Action), Operation Encompass, Connect and Respect team, East Lancashire Child and Adolescent Service (formerly known as CAMHS), the Transition team, Children and Adult Social Care, Children & Family Wellbeing Service and voluntary services (e.g. Victim Support, Pendle Domestic Violence Initiative)